joten/owl-u/doc/Customization.md

 associated functions are listed in the document "[Default hotkeys](./Default_hotkeys.md)".

-Additionally you may edit the `.html` and `.css` files, which are saved in the `html` subdirectory of the working directory.
+Additionally you may edit the `.css` file, which is saved in the data directory, i. e. either in the directory you specified with the parameter to the executable or script, when running owl-u, or in the Windows user directory (e. g. `C:\Users\joten\AppData\Roaming\owl-u`).
 These files are used to display the reduced articles.

 Please keep in mind that not all file encodings for XML files are supported, but can be easily added by editing the source code.